lateef-salami/ecopath/pages/pages-root-folder/businessplan.md

 	</li>
 	<li>
 		<b>Supporting local charities and educational institutions.</b>
-		We will donate an equivalent of USD 1 for every cartridge we sell.
+		Every month we will donate 5% of our profit.
-		We want to support tertiary educational institutions to strengthen their research capacity and fund students from disadvantaged backgrounds, and Diabetic Association of Nigeria as diabetes rates are surging in Nigeria and many cannot afford the treatment they need.
+		We want to support tertiary educational institutions to strengthen their research capacity and fund students from disadvantaged backgrounds, and Diabetic Association of Nigeria, as diabetes rates are surging in Nigeria and many cannot afford the treatment they need.
 	</li>
 </ol>

+Our competitors are OEM franchises (for example [Ro-Marong Nigeria][9])  and large-scale importers of compatible products (for example [Dartun Technologies][10]).
+They import cartridges from China, South Africa and Dubai.

-### <a name="market"></a> Our target markets
+### <a name="market"></a> Our initial target markets

 Currently our main target markets are tertiary educational institutions and small and medium-sized enterprises (SMEs) that specialise in cartridge sales.
 In the future, we will expand to primary and secondary schools, healthcare institutions, financial institutions, manufacturing businesses, packaging producers, supermarkets and other retailers, tourism industry, consultancies, etc.